Your guide to doing business in New Zealand

 New Zealand is one of the southwest Pacific’s most developed and economically successful nations, offering its residents high wages and a high standard of living.
 Located to the southeast of Australia, across the Tasman Sea, New Zealand comprises two main landmasses: the North Island and the South Island.
 Historically an agrarian economy, New Zealand’s financial profile was driven by a global demand for wool, meat and dairy products until the mid-19th century.
 After an economic downturn in the 1970s, New Zealand diversified, moving beyond its traditionally agricultural roots to develop a vast services sector and a range of large-scale manufacturing industries like metal, textiles, wood, and paper.
 Industries including mining, food processing, electricity, gas, and waste management also expanded in the 20th century along with the tourism industry, which grew significantly as an economic contributor and helped define New Zealand’s international profile.
 New Zealand has major trading partners across the world, including the EU, the United States, China, Malaysia, Japan, South Korea, and Australia, and is a member of the OECD, APEC, ANZUS, and the UN.
-The 52nd-largest economy in the world by GDP, today, New Zealand’s economic success continues and in 2019 it was ranked number 1 on the World Bank’s Ease of Doing Business Survey.
+The 51st largest economy in the world by GDP, today, New Zealand’s economic success continues and has topped the Ease of Doing Business rankings in 2017, 2018, 2019, and 2020.

 As one of the APAC region’s most prominent economies, there are plenty of reasons to invest in New Zealand, including:

-Registrations must be made through the company’s office and all details can be located through the website.
+Registrations must be made through the company’s office and all details can be located here.

 If a company has to pay employees in New Zealand, it will need to register with the IRD as an employer.
 The form required to do this is an IR334 form which can be found through the IRD website.

 It is not mandatory to make payments to employees or the authorities from an in-country bank account.